Bicycle Touring Great Britain: Cycling To John O’Groats | Travelsonabike2

-Bognor to John O’Groats bicycle tour, Garry’s second tour of the year.
-Not quite the classic Land’s End to John O’Groats cycle ride!
-But then Garry does like to be different!
+Cycling Great Britain, Bognor Regis to John O’Groats bicycle tour in September 2014, Garry’s second tour of the year.
+Not quite the classic Land’s End to John O’Groats cycle ride.
+But then Garry does like to be different.

-Garry had spent much of the year in and out of the hospital!
-After an operation on a slipped disc back in March.
-But, now Garry had finished all appointments and was fully discharged from the hospital.
-He was free to go touring once again!
+Garry had spent much of the year in and out of the hospital after an operation on a prolapsed disc back in March.
+But now Garry had finished all appointments and was fully discharged from the hospital.
+And was free to go bicycle touring once again.

 After his disappointment with John O’Groats, Garry checked into the hotel rather than the campsite, any excuse!